Can Indonesia bear the burden of Subianto's big government? – DW – 10/21/2024

 Subianto wants all of parliament in his bloc

 Subianto is backed by massive coalition which includes seven of eight parliamentary parties, or some 82% of parliamentary seats.
-If Subianto manages to bring the country's biggest political faction, Democratic Party of Struggle (PDI-P) into his bloc, there would simply be no opposition left in the assembly.
+If he manages to bring the country's biggest political faction, Democratic Party of Struggle, into his bloc, there would simply be no opposition left in the assembly.

-Countries without strong opposition increase the risk of turning authoritarian, and some in Indonesia are already wary of a repeat of the autocratic Soeharto regime in the late 1990s.
+Countries without strong opposition increase the risk of turning authoritarian, and some in Indonesia are already wary of a repeat of the autocratic Suharto regime in the late 1990s.

 Top-heavy government drains resources